DanilZherebtsov/verstack/README.md

-verstack 2.0.0 Documentation
+verstack 2.0.1 Documentation
 ============================

 Machine learning tools to make a Data Scientist\'s work efficient

 veratack package contains the following tools:

+-   **DateParser** automated date columns finder and parser
--   **LGBMTuner** automated lightgbm models tuniner with optuna
+-   **LGBMTuner** automated lightgbm models tuner with optuna
 -   **NaNImputer** impute all missing values in a pandas dataframe using advanced machine learning with 1 line of code
 -   **Multicore** execute any function in concurrency using all the